 Note: The Log breakpoints dialog box depends on the C-SPY driver you are using.
 This figure reflects the C-SPY simulator.
-For information about support for breakpoints in the C-SPY driver you are using, see Breakpoints in the C-SPY hardware drivers, page 111.

 Specify the location of the breakpoint.
-Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 135.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 138.